 - 1. Use cotton, flannel or similar absorbent fabric.
 Please do not use polyester.
 If unsure (e.g. if a poly-cotton blend), test a small portion of the cloth to see whether liquid absorbs or pools on it (we have tested up to a 60% cotton / 40% polyester blend, which absorbs sufficiently enough). - 2.
-Cut into 4"x 4" squares (see Figure 21) and stack into bundles of approximately 25 (it does not have to be exactly 25, and the number will depend on the thickness of the bundles as much as anything). - These bundles can be stitched together or secured with a string/ribbon or similar material that can withstand high temperatures.
-Make sure that they are tied securely. - If you are stitching them, a 4" x 4" board with a center-hole can be used to easily push the needle through (see Figure 22). - Some groups have made arrangements to bring their bundles to businesses like a shoe repair shop where machines can quickly and easily stitch thread through the bundles. - Please do not secure with rubber bands or stick pins.
+Cut into 4"x 4" squares (see Figure 21) and stack into bundles of approximately 25 (it does not have to be exactly 25, and the number will depend on the thickness of the bundles as much as anything). - These bundles can be stitched together or tied with a string/ribbon or similar material that can withstand high temperatures.
+Make sure that they are tied securely. - If you are stitching them, a 4" x 4" board with a center hole can be used to easily push the needle through (see Figure 22).
+Please do NOT stitch more than twice, as they become hard to be separated. - Some groups have made arrangements to bring their bundles to businesses like a shoe repair shop where machines can quickly and easily stitch thread through the bundles. - Please do not secure with rubber bands or stick pins.